KonstantinosMenychtas/neon/README.md

 If you use or modify this software, you are required to include these references and respect the intention of the author to release it as Free Software.
 Please support this effort by pushing any changes and improvements you make back to this repository.

-Last, please understand that despite the effort to build a robust, quality framework, this work has served primarily educational and researh purposes.
-Bugs, open TODOs, puzzling comments and all sorts of bad coding practices might appear in this repository.
-Please commit your improvements as you see fit.
+Last, please understand that despite the effort to build a robust, quality framework, this software has been developed to serve primarily educational and researh purposes.
+Additions that add to the stability or help with usability are likely to be added.
+In the meantime, known bugs, unnecessary or necessary TODOs, puzzling and perhaps inapprropriate comments and all sorts of loose coding practices might appear in this repository.
+The author is solely responsible for those.
+If you use this code, take no offence and commit your improvements as you see fit.

 CopyLeft, Konstnantinos Menychtas, 2014